yka-sas/meeko-terms/terms-en.md

 Once registration is completed and the information entered has been checked and confirmed by the Client, the Client shall promptly receive confirmation of registration at the electronic address provided at the time of registration.

 Depending on the option subscribed, the Client may benefit from an Account enabling several other users to benefit from the Services, without these other users needing to identify themselves personally or create their own Accounts.

 ### 6.3.
+Number of users

+Depending on the option subscribed to, the Client can use an Account allowing several other user beneficiaries to access and use the Services included in the subscription.

+The Client is free to subscribe any number of users, whether or not these users are employees of the Client.
+In all events, the Client is responsible for any breaches by users to whom access to the Services has been provided, whether or not these users are employees of the Client and will ensure that the users have read the terms and conditions in this document.

+On the condition that the number of subscribers does not increase, the Client is free to reassign access to the Services to other users, at the Client's own risk.

+### 6.4.
 Account status

 The Client acknowledges that payment of the Services shall determine its access to the Services and its Account: